FAForever/fa/changelog/snippets/fix.6471.md

-- (#6471) Fix Seraphim wall not orientating towards the terrain
+- (#6471) Fix Seraphim walls not orientating towards the terrain